Can’t Wait Wednesday – MURDER ROAD by Simone St. James

-Top Ten Tuesday – Books on my Fall 2023 TBR
+Top Ten Tuesday – Books on My Spring 2024 TBR

 Top Ten Tuesday was created by The Broke and the Bookish in June of 2010 and was moved to That Artsy Reader Girl in January 2018.
 It was born of a love of lists, a love of books, and a desire to bring bookish friends together.
 Top Ten Tuesday has been one of my favorite memes ever since I started blogging, so huge thanks to Jana for taking over the hosting duties!